prateek6/ecommerce/README.md

 8. User and Product information should be persisted in memory and not database
 9. Console should have an option for all the operations mentioned above.

+To run:
+1. Go to EcommerceApp class, run the main mehod.